telerik/fiddler-everywhere-docs/inspect-traffic/inspect-traffic.md

 To open the structured information about the session in the [**Overview** tab]({%slug overview-tab%}), follow these steps:

 1. Capture HTTP(S) traffic while using your preferred [capturing mode]({%slug capture-traffic-get-started%}).
-ALternatively, you can load previosly saved session's snapshot from the **Snapshots** list.
+Alternatively, you can load previously saved session snapshots from the **Snapshots** list.

 1. Select a session, and switch to the **Overview** tab.